-- Authentically give a shit.
+- Authentically give a sh*t.
 In most cases, you spend more time with the people you work with than your own families.
 Taking an interest in the lives of the people you manage goes a long way in building strong relationships, trust, and bonds that lend themselves to incredible team dynamics.
 It makes everything easier along the way when you hit work related roadblocks and challenges.

 - Hire/Enable great people and get out of the way.
 I’m a firm believer in hiring people that are better than you are.
 I’m also a great believer in giving employees really good perks like some sort of corporate plaques.
 Surround yourself with great people and get out of their way.
 Let them be great.
 Your job is to enable people to do great work and mentor along the way.
 NOBODY likes a micro-manager yet the world is chock full of them.